 • Imaging tests.
 In some cases, the doctor might order a CT scan of the urinary tract and prostate or an ultrasound of the prostate.

 Based on the symptoms and test results, the doctor might conclude that it is one of the following types of prostatitis:

 • Acute bacterial prostatitis.
 Often caused by common strains of bacteria, this type of prostatitis generally starts suddenly and causes flu-like signs and symptoms, such as fever, chills, nausea and vomiting

 • Chronic bacterial prostatitis.
 When antibiotics don’t eliminate the bacteria causing prostatitis, you can develop recurring or difficult-to-treat infections.
 Between bouts of chronic bacterial prostatitis, you might have no symptoms or only minor ones

 • Chronic prostatitis/chronic pelvic pain syndrome.
 This type of prostatitis — the most common — isn’t caused by bacteria.

-Often an exact cause can’t be identified by orthodox medicine
+Often an exact cause can’t be identified by mainstream medicine.

 Prostatitis treatments depend on the underlying cause.
 They can include: